tarunsachdeva/blog/_posts/2018-08-29-developing-leadership-practice.markdown

 Given the expansive set of advice and knowledge freely available on the topic of management and leadership, a framework for learning was necessary was necessary for me.

 The framework itself is quite simple - it is a list of all of the domains of leadership, and how they interact with each other as a system.
-My experience is in that of software startups, some parts of this are applicable outside of that context as well.
+My experience is in the private sector - specifically that of software startups - but some parts of this are applicable outside of that context as well.

-To built the latticework, I started with a description of what is happening inside startups and corporations today:
+To built the latticework, I started with a description of what is happening inside many corporations today:

 **Individuals working together, making decisions and executing towards positive outcomes and meaningful impact.**